How Spike Lee built a successful career. Explore key moments that defined the journey.

 In 2015, Spike Lee directed, wrote, and produced the MyCareer story mode in the video game NBA 2K16.

-In 2015, Spike Lee released *Chi-Raq*, a musical drama film and a modern adaptation of Aristophanes' *Lysistrata*.
-The film explores race, sex, and violence in America and received generally positive reviews.
+In 2015, Spike Lee released Chi-Raq, a modern-day adaptation of Aristophanes' Lysistrata, exploring race, sex, and violence in Chicago.
+Amazon Studios released the film, which received generally positive reviews.

 On May 18, 2016, Spike Lee delivered the Commencement address for The Johns Hopkins University Class of 2016.